10 Pocket hole tips and tricks to build like a pro

 ***This post contains referral or affiliate links.
 It is a way for this site to earn advertising fees by advertising or linking to certain products and/or services.
 Please read my full disclosure here ***

-1. Measure the thickness of materials
+1. Always measure the board thickness

 And then measure again!

-And double-check the settings on your jig and drill bit too!
+And double-check the settings on your jig and drill bit, too!

 WIDTH OF MATERIAL | POCKET HOLE PLACEMENT |